rbohl/liferay-docs/developer/frameworks/articles/data-engine/02-data-collection-api/01-data-record-collection-operations.markdown

 Required parameter: `long deDataRecordCollectionId` Optional parameters: none

+## Deleting a Data Record

+To delete a `DEDataRecordCollection`, pass a `DEDataRecordCollectionDeleteRequest` to `DEDataRecordCollectionService.execute()`.

+Required parameter: `long deDataRecordCollectionId` Optional parameters: none

 ## Getting a Data Record Collection

 To get a single `DEDataRecordCollection`, pass a `DEDataRecordCollectionGetRequest` to